ivorscott/saas-core/core/projects/internal/team/contract.md

 # project member

-`TODO: multi user project`
+Multi user project

 ## Scenario 1

 1. Tom creates "Project"
-   Tom is the project "Maintainer"
+   Tom is the project "Team Leader"
    Tom is the first project "Member"
 2. Tom invites Jerry to project A
    A member is created for Jerry